 You can say how much you're willing to work for during the first few months of getting JSA.
 After this you'll have to apply for any jobs, including ones that don't pay as much as you'd like.

-Work out how much you need to live so you know the salary you'll need to aim for - you can use our budgeting tool to help.
+Work out how much you need to live so you know the salary you'll need to aim for - you can use a budgeting tool to help.

 Decide where you can travel to for work

 Check public transport costs and timetables so you know how far you'll be able to travel for work, and what you can afford to spend on transport.
 Check if you can get help with your travel costs.

 You'll generally be expected to travel up to 90 minutes each way to work - if you won't be able to, explain why, For example, if you can't sit on a bus for that long due to a back problem.
 Ask to limit your travel time to what is manageable for you.

 Think about the hours you can job hunt and work

 - go to job interviews at very short notice

 - start work quickly when you get a job